August 29, 2005

 c.
 Internal Security Forces (including border guards).

-wartime security coverage for all types of installations particularly along
+expected wartime security coverage for all types of installations

-arrangement and particularly of the security arrangements of all forced
+physical arrangement and particularly of the security arrangements

-labor or concentration camps and any potential POW enclosures.
+of all forced labor or concentration camps and any potential POW

-of the types and effectiveness of internal security controls, including
+localities, of the types and effectiveness of internal security

 8. Targets

-enemy with minimum expenditure of men and materiel.
-Initially, the operational
+the enemy with minimum expenditure of men and materiel.
+Initially,

-capabilities of a guerilla force may be limited in the interdiction or
+the operational capabilities of a guerilla force may be limited in

 a.
 Railroads